Skip to content

 Step 6: Make a Change and Test It

-1. Edit your hello.py script—maybe change the message to Hello, GitHub Actions!.
+So go back to your hello.py script and change the message.
+Something like Hello, GitHub Actions!.

 import pytest